weideng1/zdm-scenario-katapod/step5.md

 #### 🔎 Monitoring suggestion

-**Please keep the dashboard open throughout the rest of this lab.**
+**Please keep the dashboard browser tab open throughout the rest of this lab.**

 For now, just scroll through the graphs in the dashboard to familiarize yourself with it.
 You will inspect it more in detail